karinafarias/WexChallenge/README.md

 Steps to run this code:
 1- With GitHub installed in your computer clone this repository using git clone https://github.com/karinafarias/karinafarias.git
-2- After you cloned this repository, you can just import this projet at Eclipse
+2- After you cloned this repository, you can just import this projet at Eclipse 3- Open src/test/java/execute/CucumberExecuteTest.java 4- Click with right button of the mouse
+5- Go to Run as..
+6- Select JUnit Test

 Code framework:
 -src/main/java - in this path we have the BRQ framework